phaserjs/phaser-ce/README.md

 ## Unreleased

+### New Features

-* Changes added to customize the character string that is used to calculate the text width and height.
+* Phaser.Text#testString is the character string that is used to calculate the text's width and height.

 ### TypeScript definitions